-The one use-case I love to focus on when talking with customers is the Vulnerability Management Team.
-Different organizations attack vulnerability management in different ways, although with one constant: prioritizing what security patches need to be deployed.
-In some organizations this means actually conducting the patching, while in others it means prioritizing patches and working with cross-functional teams to have the patches deployed, and lastly, in others it means briefing the Chief Information Security Officer (CISO) who then directs the entire process.
-Again, not an exhaustive list, just more conceptual examples.
+The one use-case I love to focus on when talking with customers is the vulnerability management team.
+Different organizations attack vulnerability management in different ways, although with one constant: prioritizing the security patches needing to be deployed.
+For some organizations this means actually conducting the patching, while for others it means prioritizing patches and working with cross-functional teams to have the patches deployed, and lastly, for other organizations it means briefing the Chief Information Security Officer (CISO) who then directs the entire process.
+Again, this is not an exhaustive list, it is rather more conceptual examples.

 Vulnerability Management teams often use multiple tools for understanding the various patches released by the vendor software their organization has deployed.
-This helps in understanding what patches are available to install, whether a critical vulnerability or something more benign.
+This helps in understanding what patches are available to install, and whether they are for a critical vulnerability or something more benign.
 Every organization faces this situation; there are always security patches in need of being deployed.

 But how does an organization prioritize what should be installed first versus what is less pressing?
 Given a scenario with equally critical Microsoft Windows, Microsoft Office, Adobe, and JAVA patches, how does an organization determine which of these critical vulnerabilities need to be addressed before the others?
 Who says the Windows vulnerability is more critical than the Adobe patch, especially if there are potentially mitigating security controls in place?

 Consider the application of threat intelligence and how it helps inform the decision-making process.